These Mexican Chocolate Cinnamon Rolls filled with cocoa powder, brown sugar and cinnamon are a sweet breakfast and brunch treat!

 - Add half of the all-purpose flour and mix on low until well combined.

 - Add the yeast mixture, the egg, and half of the remaining flour.
 Mix on low until well combined.

 - Using the dough hook, gradually mix in the remaining flour and knead on low for 6 to 8 minutes, until it becomes super smooth and silky.
 If the dough is sticking to the mixing bowl, add in 1 tablespoon of flour at a time until it no longer sticks.

 - Transfer the smooth dough into a large oiled bowl and cover with a towel.
 Place bowl in a warm spot (like the top of your fridge or in the microwave, wherever is warmest) and let rise for 30 minutes until the dough has almost doubled in size.

-- In a small bowl, mix together brown sugar, cinnamon and cocoa powder.
-Spread mixture evenly on dough, leaving about an inch of bare dough on all sides.
+- In a small bowl, mix together brown sugar, cinnamon, and cocoa powder.
+Spread the mixture evenly on the dough, leaving about a 1/2-inch of bare dough on all sides.
 Top mixture with sliced almonds and finish with butter.

 - Carefully roll the dough as tightly as possible into one long roll.
 Cut into 12 rolls using a piece of dental floss, thread, or a sharp serrated knife.

-- Place rolls into a greased 3 quart baking dish (or large cake pan) and cover with a towel.
+- Let rise one last time: Place rolls into a greased 3 quart baking dish (or large cake pan) and cover with a towel.
 Place in a warm spot and let rise for 1 hour.
-When there’s 5 minutes remaining, preheat oven to 375 degrees F.
+When there’s 5 minutes remaining, preheat oven to 375°F.

-- While the rolls are cooling, make the glaze.
-In a medium bowl, add the powdered sugar, vanilla extract and milk.
+- Make the glaze: In a medium bowl, add the powdered sugar, vanilla extract and milk.
 Whisk together until smooth.
 Pour the glaze on the rolls and serve.